Learn Finnish

 2. Learn basic vocabulary.
 Start by learning common words and phrases that you can use in everyday conversation.
 Mastering the specific vocabulary of this language will help you understand the words you hear or see written.

-3. Practice speaking.One of the best ways to learn a language is to listen to native speakers speak it.
-Watch videos on YouTube, movies and television shows.
+3. Practice speaking.
+One of the best ways to learn a language is to listen to native speakers speak it.
+Watch YouTube videos, movies and TV shows.
 Then repeat the words and phrases to improve your pronunciation.
-Even just talking to yourself, this exercise practiced regularly will make you progress dramatically (we created a unique tool dedicated to this training).
+Even talking only with yourself, this exercise practiced regularly will make you progress in a spectacular way (we have created a unique tool dedicated to this training).

 4. Learn the basics of grammar.
 Like all languages, Finnish has its own grammatical rules.
 Learn the basics of Finnish grammar, such as verbs, nouns, articles and pronouns.
-It will help you to build simple and correct sentences in Finnish.
+It will help you to build simple correct sentences in Finnish.

 5. Find a conversation partner.
 Practice speaking with native speakers or with other learners.
 Use the words and phrases you have learned to introduce yourself, talk about your interests, ask questions, etc. The more you practice, the more you will improve your understanding and expression.

-6. Read in Finnish.
-Read books, newspapers and magazines in Finnish to help you understand the language better.
+6.Read in Finnish.Read books, newspapers and magazines in Finnish to help you understand the language better.

-7. Find the right teaching resources.
+7. Find the right educational resources.
 There are many books, online courses, apps, and websites that can help you learn Finnish.
 Choose the resources that suit you and that seem adapted to your level and your objectives.

 8. Join a language course with a teacher.
 Taking a course with a qualified teacher can help you learn the language faster.
-There are many sites that allow you to find qualified teachers
+There are many sites that allow you to find qualified teachers.

 How to learn Finnish by yourself?
 Start with an easy and free online course!